Parent Teacher Organization

 Article III Policies

-This Organization shall sponsor programs, which shall be of an educational, informative nature
+This Organization shall sponsor programs, which shall be of an educational and informative nature.

 This organization shall sponsor fund-raising projects; the profits to be used to further the objectives stated in Article II.